peterkuma/ccbrowse/README.md

 ## Installation

-ccbrowse can be installed on Linux (other operating systems are currently not supported).
+ccbrowse can be installed on Linux.
+Other operating systems are currently not supported.
 On Debian-based distributions (e.g. Ubuntu and Devuan), install system dependencies with:

 ```sh